Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: A Mixed Effects Model for Cortical Surfaces tfMRI

 \subsection{The Functional Manifold Model}

-We adopt the functional manifold framework proposed by \cite{Charlier:2015fh} in which the geometry is characterized by a metamorphosis from a template manifold and the functionality is characterized by functions on the manifold.
 Suppose there are $ N $ subjects, each has a time series of $T$ task fMRI scans and a structural MRI.
-The data of the $i$th subject are denoted by $\{(\mathcal{M}_i, Y_i(t)): t = 1, \dots, T \}$, where $\mathcal{M}_i$ is a time-invariant two-dimensional manifold embedded in $\mathbb{R}^3$ denoting the geometric shape of cortical surface and $Y_i(t) \in L^2(\mathcal{M}_i)$ is a time series of square integrable functions on $\mathcal{M}_i$ denoting the time series of functional fMRI blood-oxygen-level-dependent (BOLD) signals.
+The data of the $i$th subject are denoted by $\{\mathcal{M}_i, Y_i(1), \dots, Y_i(T) \}$, where $\mathcal{M}_i$ is a time-invariant two-dimensional manifold embedded in $\mathbb{R}^3$ denoting the geometric shape of cortical surface measured by the $xyz$ coordinates of the structural MRI, and $\{Y_i(1), \dots, Y_i(T)\}$ are square integrable functions on $\mathcal{M}_i$ denoting the time series of functional fMRI blood-oxygen-level-dependent (BOLD) signals.

-As in \cite{Lila:2020}, the variability in the geometry and functionality is represented by subject-specific random vector fields.
-First, let $\mathcal{M}_{i} = \varphi(v_i, \cdot) \circ \mathcal{M}_{0}$, where $ \mathcal{M}_{0}$ is a template manifold, usually the mean shape of the subjects' cortical surfaces, and $ \varphi(v_i, \cdot): \mathbb{R}^3 \rightarrow \mathbb{R}^3 $ be a deformation operator indexed by a subject specific $v_i$, where $\{v_i: i =1,\dots, N\}$ are independent and identically distributed (i.i.d.) samples of a random field $ V $ defined in a Hilbert space. $\varphi$ can be further represented by a diffeomorphism determined by its \textit{initial momenta} $m_{0}$ defined on a finite set of control points on $ \mathcal{M}_{0}$.
+We adopt the stochastic metamorphosis model in \cite{Lila:2020} to characterize the variability in the geometry and functionality of the cortical surfaces.
+Suppose $\mathcal{M}_{i} = \varphi(v_i, \cdot) \circ \mathcal{M}_{0}$, where $ \mathcal{M}_{0}$ is a template manifold, usually the mean shape of the subjects' cortical surfaces, and $ \varphi(v_i, \cdot): \mathbb{R}^3 \rightarrow \mathbb{R}^3 $ is a deformation operator indexed by a subject specific $v_i$, where $\{v_i: i =1,\dots, N\}$ are independent and identically distributed (i.i.d.) samples of a zero-mean random field $ V $ defined in a Hilbert space.
+Subject to additional constraints, $\varphi(v_i, \cdot)$ can be further represented as a diffeomorphism determined by subject-specific \textit{initial momenta} $m^i_{0}$ defined on a finite set of control points on $ \mathcal{M}_{0}$.
 Intuitively, the initial momenta are vectors in $\mathbb{R}^3$ at selected vertices of the template manifold, indicating the directions and magnitudes to ``drag'' the template $\mathcal{M}_{0}$ towards the subject-specific shape $\mathcal{M}_{i}$.
-For more details, see \cite{Miller:2006ft, Younes:2010eu, Charlier:2015fh}.
+For technical details, see \cite{Miller:2006ft, Younes:2010eu, Charlier:2015fh, Lila:2020}.